Wants to Meet Up

 About me: I did the highschool for commercial art, but I've never worked in this area.
 After the school I worked as a financial adviser for 2 years.
 Then I decided to travel around, to visit new places and gain new experiences.
 So I worked in a boutique in Bardolino, Lago di Garda, and I saved enough money for my first big trip - to Australia.
 There I was for 3 months, from November 2008 on.
 I stayed in Sydney for 2 months, there I did an English language school and afterwards I traveled around and visit loads of amazing places.
 On the way back I did a stop over in Singapore and London.
 In 2010 I did my second big trip, to South Africa for 5 months.
 First I stayed in Cape Town for some weeks, then I traveled a bit (the Garden Route) and then I worked in a Children's Home in a suburb from Cape Town.
 I could gain many good experiences and I had a great time in South Africa.
 In August 2010 I worked as a nanny in Saint Tropez, France.

 In 2011 I was in Brazil for 4 months and there I had a really awesome time.
 Thank couchsurfing I met a lot of people in Brazil.
 Couchsurfing is a great possibility to come in contact with locals and to get to know their culture.
 In 2012 I was in Thailand.
 I loved Thailand, there's an amazing nature and everything's quite cheap.
-From May to October I worked as a tourist guide in Sardinia.
-Sardinia is a great island in Italy and there're wonderful beaches and in the summer of 2013 and 2014 I worked as tourist/hiking guide in Kitzbühel in Austria.
+From 2012 to 2015 I worked as a tourist guide in Sardinia (Italy), Kitzbühel (Austria) and Rio de Janeiro.

-At the moment I live again in my hometown.
+At the moment I live in Lisbon, Portugal and I work in a call center.

 Why I’m on Couchsurfing